arael34/qlogger/README.md

 ## TODO

+- delete old logs (with a time)

 - page feature (50 a page)
-- filters
 - maybe use something other than json for speed?
 - better auth handling
 - better error handling

-- cron jobs to clean old logs
+- cron job to clean reallyyyy old logs

 ## cleaning